Omodaka9375/synthcore16-web/README.md

 - Import/export your presets to JSON file to your computer
 - Selectable midi input and output
 - 8 slots to save/load presets from memory
-- Supports pitchbend, velocity, modulation ans sustain
+- Supports pitchbend, velocity, modulation and sustain
 - Keyboard with octaves and key tracker (shows pressed keys on screen)